HIPS/autograd/docs/tutorial.md

 ## What's going on under the hood?

-To compute the gradient, autograd first has to record every transformation that was applied to the input as it was turned into the output of your function.
+To compute the gradient, Autograd first has to record every transformation that was applied to the input as it was turned into the output of your function.
-To do this, autograd wraps functions (using class `primitive`) so that when they're called, they add themselves to a list of operations performed.
+To do this, Autograd wraps functions (using the function `primitive`) so that when they're called, they add themselves to a list of operations performed.
-The `primitive` class also allows us to specify the gradient of these primitive functions.
+Autograd's core has a table mapping these wrapped primitives to their corresponding gradient functions (or, more precisely, their vector-Jacobian product functions).
-To flag the variables we're taking the gradient with respect to, we wrap them using the `Node` class.
+To flag the variables we're taking the gradient with respect to, we wrap them using the `Box` class.
-You should never have to think about the `Node` class, but you might notice it when printing out debugging info.
+You should never have to think about the `Box` class, but you might notice it when printing out debugging info.

-After the function is evaluated, autograd has a list of all operations that were performed and which nodes they depended on.
+After the function is evaluated, Autograd has a graph specifying all operations that were performed on the inputs with respect to which we want to differentiate.
 This is the computational graph of the function evaluation.
 To compute the derivative, we simply apply the rules of differentiation to each node in the graph.

 ### Reverse mode differentiation